imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/java/java_app.md

 #### Initialize SDK with config.properties

-Open or create the `config.properties` file and add your public and private API keys, as well as the URL Endpoint as follows no need to use quote(' or ") in values: (You can find these keys in the Developer section of your ImageKit Dashboard)
+Open or create the `config.properties` file and add your public and private API keys, as well as the URL Endpoint, as follows no need to use quote('or ") in values: (You can find these keys in the Developer section of your ImageKit Dashboard)

 ```java
 //  Put essential values of keys [UrlEndpoint, PrivateKey, PublicKey]